Jeffrey-Chung/cloud-resume-challenge-jeffrey-chung/README.md

 <h1> 12.
 Infrastructure as Code </h1>

+Terraform is used as the IaC tool for this challenge. tfsec is also implemented to make sure that code quality is on par with best practices per every pull request.

 <h1> 13.
 Version Control </h1>

 This is my repo for the cloud resume challenge.